MrTyler97/Hospital-Database/README.md

 # Hospital-Database
-Login application to see information about the user.
+Fullstack application that allows user to see/change their information.
+The information is then stored in the Hospital database.